 - Is this a newly created promoted post?
 If yes, Job Sizing will be required for this post and potentially for other posts within the school management structure

-The following document should be submitted to initiate a Job Sizing request:
+The following document should be submitted to start a Job Sizing request:

 - Job Sizing proforma

-If it is agreed that Job Sizing is required for your post you will then be asked to provide the following information:
+If it is agreed that Job Sizing is required for your post, you will be asked to provide the following information: